Great Barr Hall: The Scotts

 In the mid-17th century, Richard Scott acquired the house then standing on the site and known as Nether House.
 In about 1777, Joseph Scott (later Sir Joseph Scott, 1st Baronet Scott of Great Barr) replaced the old house with a two-storey, nine-bay mansion in the Strawberry Hill Gothic Revival style.
 The house was much altered and extended about 1840 and in 1863, an adjacent chapel (which was never consecrated) was erected to a design probably of architect George Gilbert Scott, a friend – but not a relation – of Sir Francis Scott.
 Two of the extant lodge houses are believed to be by George Gilbert Scott.

+The chapel had windows by William Raphael Eginton.
+Circa 1816, he described them thus:

 Outside the chapel are the burial plots of several of Lady Bateman Scott's pets, inscribed with poems she wrote for them.

 Financial problems led the Scott Family (who gave their name to the nearby Scott Arms pub and shopping centre), to lease out the hall from about 1788 to Samuel Galton, and for some years the Hall became a venue for meetings of the Lunar Society.
 It is said to be the 'favourite place of meeting' of this illustrious body.
 In 1999, stone memorials to the Lunar Society, the "Moonstones", were erected at the nearby Asda supermarket.

 In 1791, Sir Francis Scott, 3rd Baronet, inherited the manor of Great Barr from his maternal uncle Thomas Hoo and was able to return to live in the house on the expiry of the lease.
 He died in 1863.
 His widow Mildred lived on in the Hall until her death in 1909.